28 Proven Ways to Get a Work Promotion Without Asking

 4. Build Trust With Your Manager

-If you are the type of person that starts fires rather than helps put them out, you will have problems.
-Ultimately, all but the most egotistical people want to have a good working environment where everyone gets along.28 Proven & Practical Ways to Get Promoted At Work Career & Promotion
+If you are the type of person who starts fires rather than helps put them out, you will have problems.
+Ultimately, all but the most egotistical people want a good working environment where everyone gets along.

-Additionally, with any good working relationship, you will understand how they tick, meaning how they operate and like to do business.
-The more in-tune you are with your boss, the more you will be empowered to make important decisions without consulting them.
+Additionally, with any good working relationship, you will understand how they tick, meaning how they operate and how they like to do business.
+The more in tune you are with your boss, the more you will be empowered to make important decisions without consulting them.
 You build trust by ensuring that when an important decision needs to be made, and you are not 100% sure of the right decision, you speak with your boss and discuss it to clarify the point.

 Building Manager Trust Tip: Don’t just ask what to do; state the problem and what decision you think is the right one.
 If your manager agrees to your solution or even tweaks it a little, you build a bond of trust.